 The Press News Group is committed to protecting the privacy of its readers and those in the community.
 While police blotters are published and remain archived in our print editions, we don't believe that a single mistake should follow someone around for the rest of their lives on the internet.
 Therefore, content on this page will be removed six weeks after it first appeared.

-Jeriel Jose Rivera-Carrero, 36, of East Hampton was arrested on January 3 in Springs and charged with DWI, a felony due to a previous conviction within the last decade.
-According to police, around 3:22 p.m., Mr. Rivera-Carrero was driving a 1998 Jeep westbound on Norfolk Drive near Camberly Road when he was in a motor vehicle accident.
-Police said he appeared intoxicated.
-He was held for morning arraignment on January 4 where he was released on his own recognizance.
+Adisorn Chairkhram, 40, of East Hampton, was arrested for DWI, a felony because of a previous conviction within the last 10 years, on Thursday, April 8, at 9:10 p.m.
+According to East Hampton Town Police, at 8:30 p.m., Mr. Chaikhram was driving a 2020 Mini Cooper on Gould Street in East Hampton near Cedar Street when he and another motorist stopped their vehicles after the other driver said Mr. Chaikhram was driving erratically.
+Town Police said he appeared intoxicated.
+He was held for morning arraignment where he was released on his own recognizance.

 To see what’s new, click “Start the Tour” to take a tour.

 “contact/advertise” link in the menu bar to email us.

 One fine body…